dhthwy/r/README.md

 "Tropical storm winds tomorrow.
 Nice.

 My best pepper plant's been banging em out too.
-Got 5 peppers in 30 days, with several more on the way.
+Got 5 peppers 30 days after planting, with several more on the way.

 But it probably get RIP.